shravanbishnoi/LeetCode-GFG/README.md

 ## Projects:
   - Number Guess Game
   - Leaders in an array
-  - Find missing number in an array
+  - Find missing number in an array.